 The Youth Restorative Justice program is modelled after the Restorative Justice program.

-Diversions are received from the courts, police and probation officers.
-Once a diversion is received, the Community Youth Justice Worker (CYJW) begins to plan for a Circle to take place.
+Diversion referrals are received from the courts, police, educators, parents and probation officers.
+Once a diversion referral form is received, the Youth Restorative Justice Worker (YRJW) begins to plan for a Circle to take place.
 In the Circle, the youth is given the opportunity to understand his/her behaviour, and how it affected others around them.

-Victims, offenders and the community are involved in this process.
-CYJWs facilitate healing circles to work towards a resolution that provides for making amends, healing and successful re-integration into the community while preventing further harm.
+Victims, offenders and the community are involved in this process along with any supporters who wish to participate.
+YRJWs will then facilitate healing circles to work towards a resolution that provides the opportunity of making amends, healing and successful re-integration of the youth into the community while preventing further harm.